giantswarm/endpoint-operator/README.md

 ## License

-Shipyard is under the Apache 2.0 license.
+endpoint-operator is under the Apache 2.0 license.
 See the [LICENSE](/giantswarm/endpoint-operator/blob/master/LICENSE) file for details.